Graded Brauer groups of a groupoid with involution: Complex and orthogonal Brauer groups

 \section{Complex and orthogonal Brauer groups}

-The purpose of this section is to compare the group $\wRBr(\cG)$ of a Real groupoid $\grpd$ we defined in the previous section with the well-known graded complex and Brauer group $\wBr(\cG)$ of the groupoid $\cG$ (see~\cite{Par},~\cite{DK},~\cite{Tu}, and~\cite{FHT}), as well as with a generalization of Donovan-Karoubi's \emph{graded orthogonal Brauer group} $\wBRO(X)$~\cite{DK} mentioned in the introduction.
+The aim of this section is to compare the group $\wRBr(\cG)$ of a Real groupoid $\grpd$ we defined in the previous section with the well-known graded complex and Brauer group $\wBr(\cG)$ of the groupoid $\cG$ (see~\cite{Parker:Brauer, Donovan-Karoubi,Freed-Hopkins:Twisted_K2, Tu:Twisted_Poincare}), as well as with a generalisation of Donovan-Karoubi's \emph{graded orthogonal Brauer group} $\wBRO(X)$~\cite{Donovan-Karoubi} mentioned in the introduction.

-Recall~\cite{Tu} that the \emph{graded complex Brauer group} $\wBr(\cG)$ is defined as the set of Morita equivalence classes of \emph{graded complex D-D bundles}~\footnote{Elements of $\wBr(\cG)$ are defined in the same way as that of $\wRBr(\cG)$ except that no Real structures are involved} over the groupoid $\cG$.
-Moreover, there is an interpretation of $\wBr(\cG)$ in terms of \v{C}ech cohomology classes; more precisely, there is an isomorphism
+Recall again that the \emph{graded complex Brauer group} $\wBr(\cG)$ is defined as the set of Morita equivalence classes of \emph{graded complex D-D bundles}~\footnote{Elements of $\wBr(\cG)$ are defined in the same way as that of $\wRBr(\cG)$ except that no Real structures are involved} over the groupoid $\cG$.
+Moreover, there is an interpretation of $\wBr(\cG)$ in terms of \v{C}ech cohomology classes.
+More precisely, there is an isomorphism

-For topological spaces, this group was denoted by $\textsf{GBr}^\infty(X)$ in Parker's paper~\cite{Par}.
+For topological spaces, this group was denoted by $\textsf{GBr}^\infty(X)$ in Parker's paper~\cite{Parker:Brauer} and classifies countinuous-trace separable $\cstar$-algebras with spectrum $X$.

-In order to define \emph{twisted $K$-theory}, Donovan and Karoubi defined in their founding paper~\cite{DK} two groups $\textsf{GBrU}(X)$ and $\textsf{GBrO}(X)$ respectively called \emph{the graded unitary Brauer group} and \emph{the graded orthogonal Brauer group} of the sapce $X$.
+In order to define \emph{twisted $K$-theory}, Donovan and Karoubi defined in their founding paper~\cite{Donovan-Karoubi} two groups $\textsf{GBrU}(X)$ and $\textsf{GBrO}(X)$ respectively called \emph{the graded unitary Brauer group} and \emph{the graded orthogonal Brauer group} of the space $X$.
 The former is just the finite-dimensional version of $\textsf{GBr}^\infty(X)$, while the latter is the set of equivalence classes of \emph{graded real simple algebra bundles}.
 They proved that

-We will define an infinite-dimensional analog of $\textsf{GBrO}(X)$ for groupoids, and show later an isomorphism analogous to~\eqref{eq:isom_GBrO-cohom}.
+We will define an infinite-dimensional analogue of $\textsf{GBrO}(X)$ for groupoids, and show later an isomorphism analogous to~\eqref{eq:isom_GBrO-cohom}.